Imran ready to meet American doctors - ExBulletin

 Islamabad: While the legal and political fortunes of Imran Khans remain uncertain, a group of Pakistani doctors based in the United States and businessmen seek a meeting with him in Adiala prison each time this week, informed sources revealed.

-According to sources, Imran Khan is aware of the presence of delegations in the country and, according to the group, is ready to meet them.
+According to sources, the founder of PTI Khan is aware of the presence of delegations in the country and, according to the group, is ready to meet them.

 The details of the expected meeting remain vague, but the visit is part of the efforts renewed to re -engage by quiet diplomacy for a possible relief for Khan.
-The chief minister of the Khyber Pakhtunkhwa PTIS, Ali Amin Gandapur, would have been in contact with the group even before their arrival in Pakistan.
+The head of the PTI and Khyber Pakhtunkhwa, the chief minister, Ali Amin Gandapur, would have been in contact with the group even before their arrival in Pakistan.

 The delegation, which landed in the country last week, has not yet met key officials in Islamabad.
-This visit marks a continuation of the previous behind the scenes of the same group, which previously encountered government personalities and Imran Khan during a trip to Islamabad a few months ago.
+This visit marks a continuation of the previous behind -the -scenes commitment by the same group, which previously met government personalities and Khan during a trip to Islamabad a few months ago.

 Their return has aroused speculation about potential efforts to explore a path to follow for the head of the besieged PTI, whose political and legal aid perspectives remain uncertain.